mj-jimenez/pandrugs-frontend/app/help/help.md

 <div style="text-align: left;"><img src="genes-query-01.png" alt="Genes Query" height="70%" width="70%"/>

 ### 1.2 Drug Query<a name="drug-query"></a>
-**A single drug** can be queried in order to explore its connection with the genes in the database.
+**A single drug** can be queried to explore its connection with the genes in the database.
 PanDrugsdb contains information about drug synonyms.
 So, as you type a drug name, several suggestions matching your query will appear.

 <div style="text-align: left;"><img src="drug-query-01.png" alt="Drug Query" height="70%" width="70%"/>